pyronear/pyro-api/_sources/installing.rst.txt

 Installation
 ************

-This library requires Python 3.6 or newer.
+Python 3.6 (or higher) and [pip](https://pip.pypa.io/en/stable/)/[conda](https://docs.conda.io/en/latest/miniconda.html) are required to install the client of the alert API.

 Via Python Package
 ==================